2 For by it the elders obtained a good testimony.

 God commends people who exercise faith in His Word.

 Faith shows itself in practicality.
 True biblical faith holds steady confidence in God’s plan for them in time regardless of reversals or problems in life.

 Biblical faith is not faith in faith; it is faith in an object or content revealed by God.
 This faith is not primarily subjective.
 We place our faith in God’s promises.
 It is a faith based on meaning; it goes beyond the meaninglessness of relativism.
-Judeo-Christian faith rests on the objective, logic and reason.
-Today’s society has rejected the objective and reason; it is an escape into skepticism with no hope and no answer.
+Judeo-Christian faith rests on the objective, logic, and reason.
+Today’s society has rejected the objective and reason, escaping into skepticism with no hope and no answer.